cassiancc/Immersive-Overlays/README.md

 - In vanilla, this data is sourced from the biome's temperature.
 - With [Oreganized](https://modrinth.com/mod/oreganized) installed, this data is sourced from the Thermometer.
+- With [Tough as Nails](https://modrinth.com/mod/tough-as-nails) installed, this data is sourced from the player's temperature.

 ## Mod Compatibility